Latest GLOA News and Announcements

 - To promote the growth and development of the sport of lacrosse in the State of Georgia

-The GLOA trainers, Greg Hite and Gordon Corsetti, spend their off-seasons coming up with new ways to engage adult and youth officials in the classroom and on the field.
+The GLOA trainers spend the off-seasons coming up with new ways to engage adult and youth officials in the classroom and on the field.
 Our training videos have been viewed by officiating associations around the country.

-Gordon even wrote an officiating lacrosse book: “Advancement Rules: Improving Your Lacrosse Officiating” available on Amazon.
-Greg Hite writes on and maintains Atlanta Lacrosse Official at www.atlantalacrosseofficial.com, which is a terrific resource to officials of any experience level.
+Former GLOA trainer Gordon Corsetti wrote an officiating lacrosse book: “Advancement Rules: Improving Your Lacrosse Officiating” available on Amazon.
+And Lead Trainer Greg Hite writes on and maintains Atlanta Lacrosse Official at www.atlantalacrosseofficial.com, which is a terrific resource to officials of any experience level.

 New and experienced lacrosse officials in Georgia reap the benefits of the training advances developed by the GLOA.